 Find the Quick

 It’s essential not to start trimming the dog’s nails until you find the quick.
 It’s easier to find the quick on dogs that have nails that are light-colored.
-The quick look darker than the outer portion of the nail and is usually a pink color.
+The quick looks darker than the outer portion of the nail and is usually a pink color.
 On dogs with dark-colored nails, the quick may be more challenging to locate.
 Start by trimming a tiny portion of the nail at the tip.
 When more of the nail is cut, a small section in the center that looks pink/grey will be visible.
 On some dogs, the center point might be a circular, black spot.
 Don’t trim any further because you could cut into the quick.

 Trimming the Nail

 When you’ve found the quick of the nail, you’re ready to trim your dog’s nails.
 Trim a tiny bit of the nail and look at it to make sure you aren’t too close to the quick.
 Follow the shape of the nail and cut it at a right angle.
-Use a quick motion when trimming the nails.
+Use a fast, steady motion when trimming the nails.
 If you hesitate, your dog may sense you’re tense and react accordingly.
 The most effective way to trim the nails is a quick motion to one nail, then praise your dog for being cooperative.
 Take a break if your dog is getting restless.

 Patience is a Virtue